SamuelChan123/bikeshareapp/NetChange.md

 			3. The following are two tables and two graphs corresponding to those tables, the first table/graph with the top 10 stations with net inflow of bikes per day, and the second table/graph with the net outflow of bikes per day

 </p>
 			<p>4.
-On average, then, transporting bikes from the station with the greatest net inflow of bikes daily to the station with the greatest net outflow of bikes per day, and from the second greatest net inflow to the second greatest net outflow, etc. all the way to the median would be the most effective way to preserve a net change of 0 bikes over the course of a day (and hence, year) and to match travel patterns.
+On average, then, transporting bikes from the station with the greatest net inflow of bikes daily to the station with the greatest net outflow of bikes per day, and from the second greatest net inflow to the second greatest net outflow, etc. all the way to the median (net gain of 0.033 bikes) would be the most effective way to preserve a net change of 0 bikes over the course of a day (and hence, year) and to match travel patterns.
 			<br></p>

 			<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSDkHpvMe6_URtnaDE1rfvSKauAQcQgESzbr7ernzcGIYiuz_fZAl-odFaRAI2dq172609pAhdRL7Pc/pubchart?oid=126611753&amp;format=interactive"></iframe>